raul-arrabales/alexithymic-lang/README.md

 - 15. Topic Detection with Latent Semantic Analysis (LSA).
 - 16. Topic Detection with Latent Dirichlet Allocation (LDA).
 - 17. Word2Vec embedding training using CBoW and Skip Gram.
+- 18. Using word vectors for classification (feature vectors as word vector sequences).
-- 18. Doc2Vec generation using a pre-trained Word2Vec model (Spanish 3B).
+- 19. Doc2Vec generation using a pre-trained Word2Vec model (Spanish 3B).
-- 19. Doc2Vec using a pre-trained sentence encoder.
+- 20. Doc2Vec using a pre-trained sentence encoder.
-- 20. Using sentence vectors for classification.
+- 21. Using sentence vectors for classification.

 <hr>